SUBSCRIBE TO OUR FREE NEWSLETTER

 But Shaker Aamer's allegations of mistreatment do not stop there.

 He says he was repeatedly abused in both Afghanistan and in Guantanamo.
-In one spell between 3 December 2011 and 27 January 2012, he claims to have been beaten up every day by guards dressed in black body armour.
+In one spell between 3 December 2011 and 27 January 2012, he claims to have been beaten up every day by guards dressed in black body armor.

 He has also spent much of his time in solidarity confinement and repeatedly took part in hunger strikes.

-You only have to watch the video of the musician Mos Def volunteering to be force fed to appreciate why:
+You only have to watch the video of the musician Mos Def volunteering to be force-fed to appreciate why:

-So whilst Amnesty will continue to campaign against the injustice of Guantanamo Bay, today I will raise a cup of coffee as Shaker Aamer tastes freedom.
+So, whilst Amnesty will continue to campaign against the injustice of Guantanamo Bay, today, I will raise a cup of coffee as Shaker Aamer tastes freedom.

 Now Shaker Aamer, the last of the British residents and nationals detained at Guantanamo Bay, has finally been released.

 After 13 and a half years held without charge or trial, he can finally return to his family.
 Thirteen-year-old Faris Aamer was born - as fate would have it - on the very day that Shaker Aamer was transferred to Guantanamo Bay.
-Soon this teenager will meet his father for the first time.
+Soon, this teenager will meet his father for the first time.

 But let's not forget that there are still more than 100 detainees held indefinitely at Guantanamo.
 And many further questions about Shaker Aamer's ordeal remain.